 May be very sensitive or not sensitive at all to smells, sounds, lights, textures, and touch

-Unusual use of vision or gaze—looks at objects from unusual angles
+May have unusual use of vision or gaze—looks at objects from unusual angles

 Here are some examples that may help a parent tell the difference between normal, age-appropriate behavior and early signs of ASD.
+Also see

 When Not to Worry About Autism.